-During the highest activity levels (working hours on working days), the greatest BC differences were observed.
-Over the 12-year monitoring period, the median BC difference was 0.230 μg/m3 (mean difference of 0.336 μg/m3) lower at the Community site when the winds were from the landfill.
-For all other working categories, BC concentrations were lower at the Community site when winds were from the landfill, suggesting that a landfill contribution to BC levels at the Community site was not evident (as evident for PM10).
-During the highest activity levels over Year 12, the median BC difference was 0.200 μ g/m3 (mean difference of 0.134 μ g/m3) lower at the Community site when the winds were from the landfill.
+During the highest activity levels (working hours on working days), the greatest BC differences between observations at the Community site and Landfill site were observed.
+Over the 13-year monitoring period, the median BC difference was 0.210 μg/m3 (mean difference of 0.323 μg/m3) lower at the Community site when the winds were from the landfill.
+For observations during non-working hours on working days and non-working days, BC concentrations were lower at the Community site when winds were from the landfill, suggesting that a landfill contribution to BC levels at the Community site was not evident (as evident for PM{10}).
+BC concentrations during working hours on non-working days were equal between the Community site and Landfill site when winds were from the landfill.
+During the highest activity levels over Year 13 only, the median BC difference was 0.160 μg/m3 (mean difference of 0.129 μg/m3) lower at the Community site when the winds were from the landfill.